ZigRadio Reference Manual

 Flowgraph

-The Flowgraph is the top-level container for a ZigRadio flow graph.
+The Flowgraph type is the top-level container for a ZigRadio flow graph.

 radio.Flowgraph.init(allocator: std.mem.Allocator, options: Options) Flowgraph